 Emotional Support Animals are animals selected or prescribed to an individual with a disability by a healthcare or mental health professional to play a significant part in a person’s treatment process, e.g., in alleviating one or more symptoms of that individual’s disability.
 An emotional support animal does not assist a person with a disability with activities of daily living, and does not accompany a person with a disability at all times.

 An Emotional Support Animal is not a Service Animal or a Therapy Animal, and an Emotional Support Animal need not have specialized training.
 An Emotional Support Animal may not reside in University housing without the approval of both the Office of Academic Accessibility and the Office of Residential Education.
-No request for an Emotional Support Animal will be considered by a student who is found to be currently in violation of UNC Asheville’s “No Pets” policy at the time of the request.

 A student requesting permission to have an emotional support animal in on-campus housing should review the Assistance Animal Policy to ensure that the student is aware of guidelines for animals residing in campus housing.
 After reviewing the Assistance Animal Policy, the student should inform the Office of Academic Accessibility of their request to be considered for an Emotional Support Animal by completing a general online application.